NCAA, Conference, and University Rules & Violations Procedures

 - Based on the information gathered in the investigation, the Faculty Athletic Representative, the Assistant Director of Compliance and/ or the Associate Director of Athletics for Student-Athlete Services & Compliance determine which NCAA regulations may have been violated, if any.

-Penalties for secondary and major violations are varied and depend on the particular situation.
+Penalties for violations are varied and depend on the particular situation.
 An institution may lose scholarships, be on probation, receive public reprimand and censure, owe fines, be required to fire staff or disassociate from boosters, lose eligibility for championships, or even be prohibited from competing against outside sports teams for a specified period (the "death penalty").

 * A complete synopsis of how the violation took place, the parties involved, the bylaw violated, and the sanctions/restitution for the infraction;